spmzt/keys/readme.md

 The certificate located at `ca.pub` is same as `SPMZT SSH CA` with hash id of `cf922970`.

+It will not be used until this [commit](https://cvsweb.openbsd.org/cgi-bin/cvsweb/src/usr.bin/ssh/ssh-add.c?rev=1.170&content-type=text/x-cvsweb-markup) become available from other operating systems.

+So, I will simply use `GPG`, and `PIV Auth`.

 #### SSH Host Keys

 Only `ED25519` and `ECDSA` host keys will be signed.